 Your supervision team will normally be the same throughout your research.
 However, for some, there may changes to the supervision team for reasons outside of the University’s control.
 This could include your supervisor becoming ill or leaving the University.
 Graduate Schools must put alternative arrangements in place as soon as possible.

 You can see details of your supervisory team on the Graduate Record of Achievement and Development (GRAD)

 All PGRs and their supervisor(s) must use GRAD system to organise and record supervision meetings, to create a training plan, to organise and record progress monitoring meetings (first formal progress review, transfer, and annual progress reviews), and to manage ‘change requests’ including annual leave, authorised absence and change of location.
 Discuss using GRAD with your supervisor at your first meeting if you have any questions.
 It is good to get familiar with using GRAD as soon as possible in your candidature.
 You can access GRAD training on the Postgraduate research training and development page.

 Selection of subject/research project

-You should seek the advice of your school and your supervisor(s) about the selection of your research.
 The research must not be so large that it cannot be mastered within the standard period of study for the degree and should not be so limited that it gives you insufficient scope for the necessary originality and aptitude for research which you will be required to demonstrate during your period of study.